WeblateOrg/weblate/docs/user/checks.rst

 Translation is too long to accept.
 This only checks for the length of translation characters.

-Source and translation usually do not have same amount of characters, but if translation is too long, it can be affect a rendered shape.
-For example, in some UI widget, it should be kept in a specific length of characters in order to show complete translation within limited space.
+Source and translation usually do not have same amount of characters, but if the translation is too long, it can be affect a rendered shape.
+For example, in some UI widget, it should be kept in a specific length of characters in order to show the complete translation within limited space.

 Unlike the other checks, the flag should be set as a ``key:value`` pair like